-- The descriptions of lut8Type and lut16Type have been expanded to explain how tables map to one another.
-(See 6.5.9, 6.5.10, and A.3.)
-Per: Online ballot #199806 - 9.
-The offset of the name prefix in namedColorType has been corrected to read "16..t".
+8. The descriptions of lut8Type and lut16Type have been expanded to explain how tables map to one another.
+(See 6.5.7, 6.5.8, and A.3.)

+- 9. The offset of the name prefix in namedColorType has been corrected to read "16..t".
 Per: Spec Editing WG - 10.
-A rule was added to prevent the modification of certain text inside textDescriptionType strings. - The illumination level of the reference viewing condition is defined as 500 lux (previously it was undefined).
-(See A.1) Per: Online Ballot #200101 - The term "relative colorimetry" has been changed to "media-relative colorimetry" and the term "absolute colorimetry" has been changed to "ICC-absolute colorimetry" to avoid confusion with CIE terminology.
+A rule was added to prevent the modification of certain text inside textDescriptionType strings. - 11.
+The illumination level of the reference viewing condition is defined as 500 lux (previously it was undefined).
+(See A.1)

+12. The term "relative colorimetry" has been changed to "media-relative colorimetry" and the term "absolute colorimetry" has been changed to "ICC-absolute colorimetry" to avoid confusion with CIE terminology.
 (See A.4.1.2 and A.4.1.3.)
-Per: Online ballot #200015

-- 13. The C header file example has been removed from the specification.
-It can be found online at the ICC Web site. - Per: Spec Editing WG - 14.
-The formatting has been altered to more closely match the format of ISO and IEC standards.
+The C header file example has been removed from the specification.
+It can be found online at the ICC Web site.

+14. The formatting has been altered to more closely match the format of ISO and IEC standards.
 (NOTE This specification is not an International Standard, and it does not meet all of the ISO/IEC drafting rules.)